BhavdeepSinghB/orisabot/readme.md

     Changes
     * `!help` has been renamed to `!needhealing` or `!ineedhealing` (both work, case insensitive) since it was interrupting other bots' help message

-* **Version 1.1.1**

-    1.1.1 brings about a much needed codebase change thanks to which, the bot should be a little faster.
-However, due to these changes, some features have been removed

-    New Features
-    * [`!smurf`](#smurf) - notifies the server that you have switched to a smurf account

-    Depricated Features
-    * `!allon` - allon was unused and there was not much usage in its future
-    * `!{name}cute` - due to permission issues with discord, there were some issues with the proper functioning of this feature.
-Since it wasn't used as often and misc, it was removed.

-* **Introducing Docs!**

-    Starting this version, all instructions, versions and updates will be documented!
-This instructions document was the first part of the process and will continue to be maintained as new instructions are added.
-With versioning, old versions of the bot will be archived to store depricated features.

-* **Version 1.1.0!**

-    With the latest changes, Orisa enters its first notable update.

-    We've gone from being a small script called "whoison" to a full fledged multi function bot and it was time to act like an actual project by cleaning up and modularizing the code base.
-This was a start and will continue to be done in minor updates.

-    New features
-    * [`!bug`](#bug) - reports a bug by pinging the developer and marking logfile location